The Petit Lenormand deck is available now. Limited stock

 32 Moon

-The emotional climate is saturated with fatigue, hypersensitivity, and mental rumination.
+The emotional atmosphere is saturated with fatigue, hypersensitivity, and mental rumination.

 nervous wear raw emotions inner doubt